 - 1 Perform one of the following actions: - To access this feature via a preprogrammed button, press the preprogrammed Quick Access (One-Touch) Selective Call button to dial the preprogrammed ID.
-Proceed to step 4. - To access this feature via the menu, proceed to the next step.

-2 <or > to Call, and press the Menu Select button directly below Call.

-- 3 To select the required ID, perform one of the following actions: - Press the Menu Select button directly below Cnts to scroll through and select the required ID. - Press the Menu Select button directly below LNum to go to the last number dialed. - or v to the required ID. - Use the keypad to enter the required ID. - 4 Hold the radio vertically 1 to 2 inches (2.5 to 5.0 cm) from your mouth. - 5 Press and hold the PTT button to start the Selective Call.
+Proceed to step 4. - To access this feature via the menu, proceed to the next step. - or to Call, and press the Menu Select button directly below Call.
+The display shows the last transmitted or received ID. - 3 To select the required ID, perform one of the following actions: - Press the Menu Select button directly below Cnts to scroll through and select the required ID. - Press the Menu Select button directly below LNum to go to the last number dialed.

+- ▲ or ▼ to the required ID.

+- Use the keypad to enter the required ID.

+- 4 Hold the radio vertically 1 to 2 inches (2.5 to 5.0 cm) from your mouth.

+- 5 Press and hold the PTT button to start the Selective Call.
 The display shows the ID of the target radio.

-6 Release the PTT button to listen.
+- 6 Release the PTT button to listen.

-7 Press 🏠 to return to the Home screen.
+- 7 Press at to return to the Home screen.